Pasadena Trauma Therapist

 Pronouns: She/Her/Hers

 Trauma has an undeniable effect on people’s lives.
 Over the years, trauma can shape core beliefs about self, relationships, and the safety of the world.
 These beliefs can lead to the mind and body feeling unsafe, inferior, and/or without a solid sense of well-being.
-Trauma can impact the body in many ways, leading to exhaustion, anxiety, stomach issues, chronic headaches, autoimmunity and more.
+Trauma can impact the body in many ways, leading to exhaustion, anxiety, stomach issues, chronic headaches, autoimmunity, and more.
 Trauma lives in the mind and body and warps what we tell ourselves about who we are and the world around us.
 It can make us question: “What could I have done differently?”
 “What about me made this happen?”
-These narratives can contribute to countless negative feelings and experiences such as hopelessness, shame, depression, anger, loneliness, anxiety and unworthiness.
+These narratives can contribute to countless negative feelings and experiences such as hopelessness, shame, depression, anger, loneliness, anxiety, and unworthiness.

-As a Certified Clinical Trauma Professional, I specialize in working with PTSD, C-PTSD, attachment trauma (including adoption and traumatic early separation), ritual abuse, institutional abuse, and dissociative disorders such as dissociative identity disorder (DID).
-I also work with the wide range of symptoms and disorders that coexist with trauma such as anxiety disorders, depression, eating disorders, relational problems, sexual dysfunction, suicidal ideation, self- harm and substance use disorder.
+As a Certified Clinical Trauma Professional, I specialize in working with PTSD, C-PTSD, attachment trauma (including adoption and traumatic early separation), ritual abuse, institutional abuse, and dissociative disorders such as Dissociative Identity Disorder (DID).
+I also work with the wide range of symptoms and disorders that coexist with trauma such as anxiety disorders, depression, eating disorders, relational problems, sexual dysfunction, suicidal ideation, self-harm, and substance use disorder.
+We can’t change or rewrite the past, but we can come to a different understanding of it.
+Through addressing trauma, we can desensitize traumatic memories, address and resolve negative core beliefs, and alleviate and heal the parts of ourselves that have been forced into survival roles and that carry our traumatic experiences and memories.

-It is my commitment and privilege to provide inclusive, affirming and informed care focused toward the BIPOC and LGBTQ+ communities.
+It is my commitment and privilege to provide inclusive, affirming, and informed care focused toward the BIPOC and LGBTQ+ communities.
 I work collaboratively with folx to navigate the complexities of trauma through the additional lens and considerations of intersectionality and identity and assist in fostering resiliency and mind-body healing.
-Whether supporting individuals within the BIPOC community on their journey to healing or providing an affirming space for LGBTQ+ folks, I utilize a process oriented, rather than fixed approach to providing trauma- informed care.
+Whether supporting individuals within the BIPOC community on their journey to healing or providing an affirming space for LGBTQ+ folks, I utilize a process-oriented, rather than fixed approach to providing trauma-informed care.
 Every experience is profoundly unique and should be treated as such.

 Specialized Trauma and Dissociation Training